What does digital transformation mean?

 Be more efficient

 A digital process is almost always speedier than an analog one.
 Contracts, for example, used to take days or even weeks to be finalized.
 Digitally, you can narrow that down to mere minutes.
 Electronic signatures mean you no longer have to worry about printing contracts and sending them off in the mail.
 You can simply request a signature via email on your digital document and your recipient can sign it as soon as it lands in their inbox.
-Even if you’re working with hard copies, you can still make everything more efficient with the Dropbox doc scanner.
+Even if you’re working with hard copies, you can still make everything more efficient with the Dropbox doc scanner feature.
 Just use your phone camera and have the document transformed into a digital file, ready to be emailed, shared, or safely stored on your Dropbox account.

 With everything running more efficiently, you have time to get on with more important things, a lesson even a historic institution like the University of Sydney was able to learn.
 The CIO explains, “We want to offer the best choice of collaboration for our staff and students, so they can focus on their important work, and Dropbox fits perfectly into this.”